Overview

 Frequently Asked Questions

-On average, 50-100 guests attend most funerals.
-However, this varies widely: intimate family services may have 10-30, while community members or public figures may draw 200+.
-Consider the deceased's social circles: family, work, religious community, neighbors, and organizations.
+On average, 50-100 guests attend most funerals in the United States.
+This varies widely: intimate family services may have 10-30, while a long-time community member or public figure may draw 200 or more.
+Build your estimate from the deceased's actual circles, family, work, faith community, neighbors, and organizations, rather than guessing a single number.

 List potential attendees by category: immediate family, extended family, close friends, work colleagues, neighbors, religious community, and organization members.
-Expect 60-80% of invited guests to attend.
-Weather, location, and timing can affect turnout.
+As a planning rule of thumb, expect roughly 60-80% of the people you would invite to actually attend.
+Weekday vs. weekend timing, weather, travel distance, and how widely the service is announced all move the final turnout up or down.

 Estimates Only